South Koreans hope to keep late Samsung chief’s $1.8 bln art collection

 AIMING FOR MASTERPIECES

-Lee had a particular collection philosophy as he accumulated over about 40 years, wrote Lee Jong-seon, a former deputy director of the Samsung Group's museum, the Leeum Gallery, who helped Lee build his collection, in his book "Lee Collection".
+Lee had a particular collection philosophy as he accumulated over about 40 years, wrote Lee Jong-seon, a former deputy director of the Samsung Group's museum of art, Leeum, who helped Lee build his collection, in his book "Lee Collection".

 His father, Samsung founder Lee Byung-chul, preferred ancient Korean art and did not buy items he deemed too expensive.
 But Lee Kun-hee "did not weigh the price", rather thinking: "If there are masterpieces, the status of the entire collection will rise."